 When Can You Retire?

 Determining when you can retire is a central consideration for most individuals that are preparing for, or approaching, retirement.
 There is no one-size-fits-all answer for when you can retire.
-Rather, your retirement date is influenced by a variety of factors, including the health of your retirement portfolio, the availability of any passive revenue streams, and whether you are fully vested in social security benefits.
+Rather, your retirement age is influenced by a variety of factors, including the health of your retirement portfolio, the availability of any passive revenue streams, and whether you are fully vested in social security benefits.

 A general rule of thumb is that you should expect to spend approximately 80% of your current income once you retire.
 However, this generalization fails to capture the complexity of estimating your expenses during retirement.
 There are many factors to consider, such as your lifestyle expectations, whether you are planning to travel, whether you are planning to downsize your home, and whether you can expect higher-than-average health care costs.
 The answers to these questions will be a key factor in determining when you can retire.